zaproxy/action-baseline/README.md

 During the last scan we are ignoring all the alerts, thus resulting in finding zero alerts.
 Based on the scan results the actions bot will close the ongoing open issue.
 [![issue closed](./images/zap-issue-3.png)](https://github.com/zaproxy/zaproxy-website/issues/93#issuecomment-611496321)

+## Localised Alert Details

+ZAP is internationalised and alert information is available in many languages.

+You can change the language used by this action by changing the locale via the `cmd_options` e.g.: `-z "-config view.locale=fr_FR"`

+This is currently only available with the `owasp/zap2docker-weekly` or `owasp/zap2docker-live` Docker images.

+See [https://github.com/zaproxy/zaproxy/tree/develop/zap/src/main/dist/lang](https://github.com/zaproxy/zaproxy/tree/develop/zap/src/main/dist/lang) for the full set of locales currently supported.

+You can help improve ZAP translations via [https://crowdin.com/project/owasp-zap](https://crowdin.com/project/owasp-zap).